jhartz87/First-Repository/README.md

 On a more serious note, if you are impressed with the work above and are in the market to contract a web developer for a functional and saavy-looking web solution, please contact my freelance company, Web Wizards LLC. https://webwizardsllc.com

+## Resume

+A snapshot of all the technologies and acroynms I try to stay proficient in. :P